stoplightio/docs/articles/getting-started/what-is-stoplight.md

 ## API Modeling & Design
 At Stoplight, everything starts with design.
 Our visual designer makes it easy for anybody in your organization to model and document APIs, no matter the complexity.

-Whether you have an existing OpenAPI (Swagger) or are creating a new API design from scratch, we've got you covered.
+Whether you have an existing OpenAPI Specification (fka Swagger) or are creating a new API design from scratch, we've got you covered.

 ![Modeling Overview](https://github.com/stoplightio/docs/blob/develop/assets/images/modeling-overview.png?raw=true)

 ## API Testing
 Once you have your API design / documentation, how do you make sure that it remains accurate over time?
-Stoplight contract testing, powered by Prism, makes it trivial to create a full suite of tests that apply your API documentation (your contract) to your API.
+Stoplight contract testing, powered by Prism, makes it seamless to create a full suite of tests that apply your API documentation (your contract) to your API.
 Run these tests from the Stoplight app, and standalone in your CI process or elsewhere.

 ![Scenarios Overview](https://github.com/stoplightio/docs/blob/develop/assets/images/testing-overview.png?raw=true)